Vol. III - Appendix K

 Charles and Naomi's daughter Emily Dorothy Robinson married Frederick Marshall Clifton on 10 December 1927 at St Matthew, Fulham.
 Frederick, aged 29 was a clerk, the son of Marshall Williams Clifton. clerk.
 Emily, aged 23 was the daughter of Charles James Robinson, painter.

-Nothing more is known about the couple, save for fact Frederick Marshall Clifton died in 1973 in Eastbourne.
+I can find no trace of them in the 1939 register at the present time.
+Nothing more is known about the couple, save for fact Frederick Marshall Clifton may have died in 1973 in Eastbourne.

 Charles and Naomi's daughter Elsie Elizabeth Robinson married Sidney John Fox in 1941 in Fulham.
 Nothing more is known although it appears Sidney John Fox died in 1984